|

 widely used military light utility vehicle in the world.
 The HMMWV

-and some other US military vehicles and become the vehicular
+and some other US military vehicles and became the vehicular

 backbone of the US Forces.
 Over 160 000 of these light utility

 vehicles were built.
-The HMMWV is in service with more than 50
+Currently the HMMWV is in service with more than 50

 The M998 is